Westernising the East

 I am looking for signifiers of the future, documenting what remains of the past, and questioning the gains and losses, while observing the population caught in the balance.

 I hope that these images can provoke people on both sides of all borders, to question what they take for granted as good or bad.
 And to rethink what they are willing to sacrifice for the appearance or functionality of security and freedom.
-Because fear, especially manipulated for political gain, is not a rational emotion in which to base important decisions, and I believe there are always more options available than those usually on offer.
+Because fear, especially manipulated for political gain, is not a rational emotion in which to base important decisions, and there are always more options available than those usually being pushed.

 2018 © Joe Wood